Wells-next-the-Sea: History

 The town has been a seaport since before the 14th century, when it supplied grain to London and subsequently to the miners of the north east, in return for which Wells was supplied with coal.
 Until the 19th century, it was easier to carry bulk cargoes by sea than overland.
 It was a significant port in the 16th century, with 19 ships over 16 tons burden operating out of Wells in 1580, making it the major port in the area.
 It had been, since the beginning of the century, an exporter of grain and an importer of coal.
 Wells was also from early days a manufactory of malt.
-At its height, the town boasted up to 12 maltings which, in 1750, contributed a third of the exports of malt from the country, mostly to Holland, more than any other port save Great Yarmouth.
+At its height, the town boasted up to twelve maltings which, in 1750, contributed a third of the exports of malt from the country, mostly to Holland, more than any other port save for Great Yarmouth.

-Wells was also a fishing port: in 1337, it is recorded as having had 13 fishing boats and nearby Holkham had nine.
+Wells was also a fishing port: in 1337, it is recorded as having had thirteen fishing boats and nearby Holkham had nine.
 Its mariners brought first herring and then cod from Iceland in quantity between the 15th and 17th centuries.
 The regulation of the harbour in order to preserve its use was by Act of Parliament in 1663; in 1769, Harbour Commissioners were appointed with powers over vessels entering and leaving (as they still have today).
 The quay was substantially rebuilt in 1845, as part of attempts to improve the town.
 At the same time, Improvement Commissioners were appointed with the task of making the town commodious and attractive to residents and the burgeoning tourist trade.
 As a small port, it built ships until the late 19th century; it never transferred to building motor vessels or to steel hulls.
 The coming of the railway in 1857 reduced the harbour trade, but it revived briefly after the Second World War for the import of fertiliser and animal feed.
 In 1982, there were 258 ship movements into the harbour.

 Wells relies on the tides to scour the harbour because the town does not have a river running through it.
 The problem of siltation had preoccupied the merchants of the town for hundreds of years and occupied the attentions of various engineers, leading eventually to disputes which came to court in the 18th century.
 Sir John Coode, who had been knighted for his work on the completion of Portland Harbour, was recruited to solve its siltation problems in the 1880s; no attempted solution proved permanent.
 The growth of faster marine traffic, whose wake washes at the banks of the marshes, has widened the channel and reduced tidal flow further.